ajitas/LyriQuiz/README.md

   });
 ```
 ## Explanation of code
-This function makes an API call to get the chart top 100 tracks from musixmatch API.
-From the response, it gets a random track.
-It then picks a random porition of length 30 from its lyrics and makes that the question.
-Before showing the question, it removes a random word from the line and puts a blank in there.
-It then passes the removed word to another API Datamuse to find similar sounding words.
-It picks the first 3 rhyming word from the response and then makes the 4 options(including the 3 from the response and one will be removed word).
-It shuffles it and shows the options with dynamically created radiobuttons.
  As soon as the options appear, a timer for 20 seconds starts.
 We are also keeping a count of the number of questions and as soon as it reaches 10, we update the score in the database and end the quiz.
 <!----------------------------ajita-------------------------------------------->

 <!------------Andrew--------------------------------->